NASA astronaut set to blast off for first time since scary aborted launch

 CRISPR gene editing explained: Everything you need to know about the gene-editing breakthrough.

-Dazzling Crew Dragon photo from ISS: The SpaceX capsule stars in a stunner of an image.
+Mars rover Opportunity leaves us with one final, glorious panorama: The rover delivers an epic view before being engulfed by a dust storm.

-Discuss: NASA astronaut set to blast off for first time since scary aborted launch
+Discuss: See NASA astronaut blast off for first time since scary aborted launch

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.